Sex Toy At Firefighters Gala Called ‘Inappropriate, Unprofessional, Embarrassing’

 For a department that has been occasionally mired in controversy for its treatment of women, the incident represents a step backwards

-In January of this year, a jury awarded former Captain Colley Fisher $146,000.
-In her federal lawsuit against the department after she said she was fired for filing complaints about gender discrimination.
+In January of this year, a jury awarded former Capt.
+Colley Fisher $146,000 in her federal lawsuit against the department after she said she was fired for filing complaints about gender discrimination.
 She had described the Denver Fire Department as a “boys club.”
-Her attorney said the case could end up costing the city closer to $1 million dollars after issues of front and back pay and attorneys fees are computed.
+Her attorney said the case could end up costing the city closer to $1 million after issues of front and back pay and attorneys fees are computed.

-“These are a few isolated incidents,” said Tade, “that don’t reflect over a thousand men and women who come to work every day and are dedicated and perform admirably.”
+“These are a few isolated incidents,” said Tade, “that don’t reflect over 1,000 men and women who come to work every day and are dedicated and perform admirably.”

 Although Tade expressed his displeasure to the union president several days after the event, it appears nothing else happened until six weeks later when CBS4 began asking questions about the party and the sex toy.
 After those media inquiries, Tade said he would consider corrective action like disciplinary actions against firefighters, new training, policy changes or cancellation of the ball altogether.